 - Recovering damages from three former employers of a silicosis sufferer, including the restoration of two of the companies to the Companies Register in order to bring proceedings.

 - Negligent laparoscopic hernia repair.

-Chris is a member of the Law Society Personal Injury Panel as well as the Association of Personal Injury Lawyers, as a senior litigator.
+Chris is a member of the Association of Personal Injury Lawyers, as a senior litigator.
 He is also listed in the Spinal Injury Association recommended list of solicitors, and the Headway recommended list of solicitors.